This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 Possibly it's going to act like an exchange and be able to swap coins for "very" low fees.
 This is really good news to the average person and bad news for exchanges.

-Even though it’s going to speed up transactions they will still have the same security as Bitcoin.
+Even though it's going to speed up transactions, they will still have the same security as Bitcoin.

 All the Bitcoin will be anchored to the main blockchain.
-The good thing about Bitcoin is that it’s simple and fewer things can go wrong.
+The good thing about Bitcoin is that it's simple, and fewer things can go wrong.

 I don't see this as a BIG disadvantage because how would you use an ATM card if there were no funds in your bank account?

-With the lightning network, it’s VERY difficult to run a node.
-Now, the Bitcoin system isn’t as decentralized and you’re relying on a third party to connect you to the blockchain.
+With the Lightning Network, it's VERY difficult to run a node.
+Now, the Bitcoin system isn't as decentralized, and you're relying on a third party to connect you to the blockchain.

-Still, the more lightning nodes there are the more decentralized it’s going to be.
+Still, the more lightning nodes there are, the more decentralized it's going to be.

 Oh, and the (LN) is still a work in progress!

-As of July 2021 there are over 23,000 (LN) nodes with over 1,821 Bitcoin locked up.
-At this point, you may be wondering how to access this Lightning Network?
-You would do it through a certain wallet and a popular wallet is the strike wallet that El Salvador will be using.
-You can learn more about the strike wallet HERE.
+You would do it through a certain wallet, and a popular wallet is the Strike wallet that El Salvador will be using.
+You can learn more about the Strike wallet HERE.

-Now, of course, some countries will attempt to ban it such as North Korea.
-Funny enough blue jeans are banned in North Korea.
+Now, of course, some countries will attempt to ban it, such as North Korea.
+Funny enough, blue jeans are banned in North Korea.

 All this will do is push other countries to run the nodes.
 This reminds me of a great saying about change.

-I seriously went through all 3 stages when I heard about Bitcoin.
-I first thought it was very stupid, then I thought “who” would be arrogant to create their own currency and challenge the mighty dollar?
+I first thought it was very stupid, then I thought "who" would be arrogant enough to create their own currency and challenge the mighty dollar?

-Well, HERE is a post I made on ALL the different ways you can do this and I hope it will benefit you.
+Well, HERE is a post I made on ALL the different ways you can do this, and I hope it will benefit you.

 I hope this post on can you invest in the Lightning Network was helpful to you.
 Bye for now.